microbecode/evm-connector/README.md

 - There is no backend.
 There is only the frontend you see
 - There is no external web3 connection.
 The only connection to the blockchain is through your wallet
-- No cookies or other persistent storage is utilized
+- No cookies or other persistent storage is utilized.
+This also means no tracking of any kind
 - Considering the above facts, it's rather difficult to abuse the system, since you can only hurt your own browser and/or the node your wallet uses.

 ## Technologies used